NimbleArchitect/kubectl-ice/README.md

 The following command are available for `kubectl ice`
 ```
-kubectl ice cpu        # return cpu requests size and limits of each container
+kubectl ice cpu        # return cpu requests size, limits and usage of each container
 kubectl ice help       # Shows the help screen
 kubectl ice image      # list the image name and pull status for each container
 kubectl ice ip         # list ip addresses of all pods in the namespace listed
-kubectl ice memory     # return memory requests size and limits of each container
+kubectl ice memory     # return memory requests size, limits and usage of each container
 kubectl ice restarts   # show restart counts for each container in a named pod
-kubectl ice stats      # list resource usage of each container in a pod
 kubectl ice status     # list status of each container in a pod
 kubectl ice volumes    # list all container volumes with mount points
 ```